What parents need to know

 Parents Need to Know

 Parents need to know that Instagram is a popular platform for instantly enhancing photos and videos with cool effects and sharing them across a number of social media platforms.
 The terms specify that users should be at least 13 years old and should not post partially nude or sexually suggestive photos but do not prohibit the portrayal of violence, swear words, or drugs.
 Users can flag photos for review, but mature content still appears in some photos and in the comment sections.
 Photos shared in Instagram are public and may have location information unless privacy settings are adjusted.
-Instagram Direct allows users to send private photos and directly to other users.
+Instagram Direct allows users to send private photos directly to other users.
+Tinder users can access other Tinder users' Instagram feeds directly from within the Tinder app, even on private Instagram feeds if Tinder integration is enabled.

 What kids can learn